BOOK ONLINE!! - CLICK HERE

 PAJAMA CARDINAL

 Despite their name, these fish don’t have pink eye!
 They are nocturnal, they spend the day hiding in coral reefs or sea urchin spines and become active at night to feed.
 Unlike many fast-moving reef fish, they tend to hover in place, making them very photogenic.
 Feel free to snap some photos of these peaceful fish!!
 Noticing some changes in their pattern?
-Don’t jump to colourblind conclusions, their purple-red spots can fade or even disappear during the evening.
+Their purple-red spots can fade or even disappear during the evening.

 Marin Julia